OmarCloud20/terraform-workshop/README.md

 The state lock file is used to prevent multiple users from modifying the state file at the same time.
 By default, the state lock file is stored locally in a file named terraform.tfstate.lock.info.
 This file is also created automatically when you run terraform apply for the first time.

+#### Terraform Registry
+# help me write about terraform registry

+The [Terraform Registry](https://registry.terraform.io/) is a repository of Terraform modules, providers, and plugins.
+It is a central place to find, share, and reuse Terraform configurations.
+The Terraform Registry is a service provided by HashiCorp.
+It is free to use and open source.

+For example, if you want to deploy an EC2 instance, you can use the [aws_instance](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance) resource from the [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).
+The AWS provider is a plugin that is used to interact with the many resources supported by AWS.
+The document for the aws_instance resource contains all the arguments that can be used to configure the resource.
+The document also contains the attributes that are exported by the resource.
+The attributes can be used to reference the resource in other resources.
+For example, the aws_instance resource exports the public_ip attribute, which can be used to reference the public IP address of the EC2 instance in other resources.

 #### Terraform Local Backend vs. Remote Backend